Water Managed Sites

 Step 1: Site equipment verification

-• A smart controller with remote operability and real-time weather data capabilities
+- A smart controller with remote operability and real-time weather data capabilities

-• Weather station or a rain sensor or moisture sensor
+- Weather station or a rain sensor or moisture sensor

-• Leak/flow sensor
+- Leak/flow sensor

-• Electronically controlled irrigation master valve
+- Electronically controlled irrigation master valve

-• A recently inspected and approved Cross Connection Control Device (RP/DCVA)
+- A recently inspected and approved Cross Connection Control Device (RP/DCVA)

 Contact a Certified Landscape Irrigation Auditor.
-Certified Landscape Irrigation Auditors (CLIA) are certified by the Irrigation Association.
+Certified Landscape Irrigation Auditors are certified by the Irrigation Association.
 A list of local, certified auditors can be found on the Irrigation Association - Certification Directory.

 Step 3: Certification application

-Sites which are certified will be immediately updated on a list of certified sites referenced by The City’s Community Standards team
+Sites which are certified will be immediately updated on a list of certified sites referenced by The City’s Community Standards team to keep records available for officers to reference.

 Step 4: Irrigation System Audit/Assessment

-Once a site is certified, the next step is for your CLIA to conduct and submit a Catch Can Audit or Irrigation System Assessment (ISA) before the end of the irrigation season (Oct.
-31).
+Once a site is certified, the next step is for your Certified Landscape Irrigation Auditor to conduct and submit a Catch Can Audit or Irrigation System Assessment (ISA) during the irrigation season.

 Step 5: Site Performance Report